tris-10/MHC_RSE_HiFi_Assembly_Pipeline/README.md

    See the config.yaml file in the `cluster_config` directory for an example of a Slurm setup file.
 1. Open `config/pb_mhc_rse_config.yaml` and change the read cap, email and reference name settings.
 1. Create, compress and index reference sequences and put them into the resource directory:
-   * `resources/hg38_no_mhc.fasta.gz`: Hg38 with MHC region masked.
+   * `resources/hg38_no_mhc.fa.gz`: Hg38 with MHC region masked.
-   * `resources/hg38_PG_1K.fasta.gz`.
+   * `resources/hg38_PG_1K.fa.gz`.
 Hg38 with a panel of MHC sequences.
 The publication uses Pangenome asssemblies, 1KG assemblies and the 7 alternative MHC haplotypes included hg38.
-   * `resources/hg38_MHC_chr6.fasta`.
+   * `resources/hg38_chr6.fa`.
 Hg38 chromosome 6 sequence.
    * `hg38_MHC_regions.bed`.
 Bed file listing the coordinates of the MHC sequences in `resources/hg38_PG_1K.fasta.gz`.

-## How to Run
+## How to Run: Haplotype Estimation

 1. Copy compressed RSE HiFi fastq sequences in the `fastq` directory.
 The file should be named `SAMPLE.fastq.gz`. `SAMPLE` should be a sample-specific identifier that will used to prefix all output files.
+1. Navigate to workflow directory, rename `Snakemake_est` to `Snakemake` and launch the pipeline: `snakemake --profile PROFILE`.
+   `PROFILE` should match the directory name in step 4 of the installation.
+1. The pipeline will run for several hours, so consider launching in a screen session.
+1. The assemblies will be located in the `results/SAMPLE_final_contigs/` directory on successful completion of the pipeline.
+There will be one fasta file per haplotype.

+## How to Run: Trio Phased Microarray

+1. Copy compressed RSE HiFi fastq sequences in the `fastq` directory.
+The file should be named `SAMPLE.fastq.gz`. `SAMPLE` should be a sample-specific identifier that will used to prefix all output files.
 1. Copy phased microarray data into the `microarray` directory.
-Three files are expected:
-    - fasta file with 60bp sequence upstream of microarray SNP.
-The file should be named `SAMPLE_front.fasta`.
-    - fasta file with 60bp sequence downstream of microarray SNP.
-The file should be named `SAMPLE_back.fasta`
     - Table with microarray probe information.
 The file should have five columns separated with tabs: SNP_ID, chromosome, position, hap1 base, hap2 base.
 Phasing can be done with Trios or predicted using a tool like ShapeIT.
 File should be namd `SAMPLE_table.txt`
+    - The pipeline currently supports the Infinium Omni2-5-8 array.
+If alternative arrays are used, the `Infinium` resources files must be changed in the `resource` directory.
-1. Navigate to workflow directory and launch the pipeline: `snakemake --profile PROFILE`.
+1. Navigate to workflow directory, rename `Snakemake_trio` to `Snakemake` and launch the pipeline: `snakemake --profile PROFILE`.
    `PROFILE` should match the directory name in step 4 of the installation.
 1. The pipeline will run for several hours, so consider launching in a screen session.
 1. The assemblies will be located in the `results/SAMPLE_final_contigs/` directory on successful